 In Malaysia, one of the most popular productivity apps is CamScanner.
 Gone are the days of needing a printer.
 All you need is your mobile phone.
 The app using advanced image processing to turn your phone camera into a scanner, so you can scan documents with east.
 You can then save these documents and access them from both your mobile phone and computer.
 You can also share the documents via Email, facebook, Twitter, and more.
 This is great example of an app that makes your life easier.
 These apps are often utility based, but some can include social interaction with many users collaborating on a task.
 Adding multiple aspects like that will make the app much more expensive to develop.

 The business management apps that are available today allow companies to keep track of their tasks, processes and employees with the goal being an improved level or productivity.
 Some common use cases for these types include document storage, logistics tracking (i.e., orders), customer relationship management - including sales leads generation through email campaigns or even human resource functions such as managing vacation time off.
 The cost of business management apps can range from RM60 000 to RM300 000 depending on the functionality.

 After the Covid-19 pandemic hit a lot of Malaysian companies have been forced to adapt to a more digital work environment to allow flexibility for working at home.
 Developing these apps often come at a high price because of the large number of features involved.
 Another important aspect of these apps is security.
 Because of the value of the information, developing strong security features into these applications are essential.

 The cost of your app development may vary depending on the specific case.
-When you develop an app, it's always broken into versions and there can be many features at first with simplicity as one goal in mind, because after all, simplicity is the ultimate sophistication!
+When you develop an app with a company in Malaysia, it's always broken into versions and there can be many features at first with simplicity as one goal in mind, because after all, simplicity is the ultimate sophistication!
 So if you are ready to develop your app and are looking for a team in Malaysia that provides world-class quality, feel free to reach out to us any time.